UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-faqs.md

 #### How strict are the requirements for honoring opt-outs?

 Opt-outs must always be respected.
 It may take some time for an opt-out request to propagate through the system during which time it is expected that some bids may not honor the opt-out.

-#### How can I check if a user has opted out?

-DSPs can check the opt-out status of raw UID2s using the [POST&nbsp;/optout/status](../endpoints/post-optout-status.md) endpoint.

 #### How do SDK errors impact the DSP's ability to respond to a bid?